 Discussions on the copyright implications of these image generators tend to center on two different aspects.
 Questions related to the input — both training data and the prompts fed into the generators — for these generators and questions related to the visual output.

 When analyzing the output of these generators from a copyright perspective, a number of questions arise: does the output of these generators qualify for copyright protection?
 And if so, to whom would these rights belong?
 To the operators of the generators (sometimes referred to as “AI whisperers“) or to the entities who have built these generators?
-And what about the rights of authors of protected works that have been used as training data (and that can references by including “in the style of” qualifiers in the prompts fed to the generators)?
+And what about the rights of authors of protected works that have been used as training data (and that can reference by including “in the style of” qualifiers in the prompts fed to the generators)?

 Asking any of these questions assumes that the output of these generators should be treated as works of art — after all, that is what copyright protection applies to.
-And while it may seem evident to most observers that these generators produce artworks — see for example this recent case where the output of a generator was entered into an art competition and won the first prize — we should not simply assume this.
+And while it may seem evident to most observers that these generators produce artworks — see, for example, this recent case where the output of a generator was entered into an art competition and won the first prize — we should not simply assume this.

 It is almost certain that the current use of these generators to produce static visuals that are used to illustrate blog posts such as this one or shared on social media because of their novelty is not what this technology will be used for in the future.
 The novelty of the “Teddy bears working on new AI research on the moon in the 1980s” type of images will almost certainly diminish over time, but the technology is here to stay.